annakharv46/annakharv46.github.io/index.md

 ## About Me

 Hello!
-My name is Anna Harvey and I am a Financial Engineering Major at Lehigh University in the [IBE Honors Program](https://ibe.lehigh.edu/about).
+My name is Anna Harvey and I am a Financial Engineering Major (Fintech Minor) at Lehigh University in the [IBE Honors Program](https://ibe.lehigh.edu/about).
+I played four years of D1 basketball and one year of D1 Tennis.
+Excited to be joining EY full-time in NYC on the FSO-Tech Consulting- Technology Solution Delivery Team.

 ---